Getting Started with Categories

 Categorization Basics ¶

-Good categorization starts with good planning, so build a hierarchy of information.
+Use a logical and easy-to-follow hierarchy of categories to make your instructions easy for readers to find.
 Hierarchies can be complicated, so think of page structure like a family tree.
 The tree is built on a simple idea: each page states what its "parent" categories are.
 Links to these "children" automatically appear on the parent page.

 Each category can contain additional categories as well as guides.